hukla/FedClassAvg/README.md

 # Calculate average test accuracies among clients
 python src/evaluate.py --log_path path_to_logfile --eval_round round_to_evaluate
 ```
 **NOTE**: The exact numbers in experimental results may slightly vary from run to run in different environments because of inherent randomness and nondeterministic implementations in PyTorch.
-Relative performance of the different algorithms compared remains the same.
+The relative performance of the different algorithms compared should remain the same.